Creating a Horizon Image

 by Dennis Allen

-First you need to take pictures of your observing site.
+First, you need to take a set of pictures of your observing site.
 Make sure your camera tripod is level.
 Have some sort of marker indicating which way is true north (not magnetic).
-For our facility, the sidewalk just happens to run true north.
-Takes a roll of pictures, with good overlap between shots.
-For the tt5c image, John Augustin used his digital camera set at 30mm.
+For our facility, the upper hill sidewalk just happens to run true north.
+Takes a set of pictures, level with the center line on the horizon.
+I like to use my 200mm telephoto lens, taken down to 18mm.
+Takes lots of images, with a good overlap between shots.

 Software Bisque TheSky v6

-In the same 'Horizons' folder create a file with a *.horizon extension.
-For the image tt5c.tif, the file has to be called tt5c.horizon (not tt5c.horizon.txt).
-The file tt5c.horizon has the following text parameters:
+In the same 'Horizons' folder with the tif file, create a file with a *.horizon extension.
+For the image tt14.tif, for example, the file has to be called tt14.horizon (not tt14.horizon.txt).
+The file tt14.horizon has the following text parameters:

 AZIM = 0.0